 Councilman Albus Brooks is also sponsoring a legislative map amendment to apply the two proposed zone districts (D-AS-12+ and D-AS-20+) to the Arapahoe Square neighborhood.
-The official map amendment also includes rezoning several properties that border the Arapahoe Square area - in the Ballpark and Curtis Park neighborhoods - that currently have D-AS zoning, but are not part of the Arapahoe Square neighborhood.
-These properties are proposed to be rezoned to existing Denver Zoning Code districts that implement plan recommendations for each area.
+The official map amendment also includes rezoning several properties that border the Arapahoe Square area (in the Ballpark and Curtis Park neighborhoods) that currently have D-AS zoning, but are not part of the Arapahoe Square neighborhood.
+These properties are proposed for rezing to existing DZC districts that implement specific land use and height recommendations for each area.
 The map below illustrates the proposed rezoning.